slatekit/kiit-site/src/hugo/slatekit-v3/content/info/updates.md

 # Status
-Slate Kit is in active development.
-As of January 2021, it is very stable and 1.x versions of components have been released.
+Slate Kit is <strong>production ready as of January 2021</strong> and being made generally available.
+It is very stable and 1.x versions of components have been released.
-There is also a Homebrew installer for Mac OS for using the Slate Kit CLI tool to create new projects.
+There is also a <strong>Homebrew installer</strong> for Mac OS for using the <strong>Slate Kit CLI</strong> tool to create new projects.
+{{% sk-link-cli %}}
 {{% break %}}